Zymen Danseker: Biography

 Simon soon became acquainted with other renegades, particularly English pirates Peter Easton and Jack Ward.
 He formed a powerful alliance with the latter.
 Eventually, a French fleet under the command of De Beaulieu de Pairsac, assisted by eight Spanish galleys, for a short time threatened to capture him, but because of a sudden storm he was able to escape; he sailed along the coast with his ships where his pursuers could not reach them.
-Eight more Spanish men-of-war, under the command of Don Luis Fajardo, and an English squadron, under the command of Sir Thomas Shoreley, also tried to capture Simon the Dancer.
+Eight more Spanish men-of-war, under the command of Don Luis Fajardo and Beaulieu, also tried to capture Simon in a joint raid on Tunis, but the corsair escaped.
+Another English squadron, under the command of Sir Thomas Shoreley failed equally.

 In 1609, while taking a Spanish galleon off Valencia, Danziger sent a message to Henri IV and the French court through the Jesuit priests on board.
 He wanted to return to Marseilles, having long ago left his wife and children behind, and sought to be exonerated for his crimes.
 He was reunited with his family later that year, shortly after arriving in Marseilles (where a pardon awaited him) with four well-armed warships on November 17, 1609.
 Welcomed by the Duke of Guise, he presented to him "a present of some Turks, who were at once sent to the galleys", as well as a considerable sum in Spanish gold.
 This was the spark that ignited the Franco-Algerian war of 1609–1628.

 Danseker had been residing in Marseilles for a year when French authorities asked him to lead an expedition against the corsairs.
 Despite rumors of his capture, he returned to France later that same year.
 In 1615 he was called up by Louis XIII to negotiate the release of French ships being held by Yusuf Dey in Tunis.
 According to the account of William Lithgow, Danseker was led ashore in a ruse by Yusuf, captured by janissaries, and beheaded.